Middle America (Americas)

-Middle America is a subregion in the middle latitudes of the Americas.
-It usually includes Mexico, the 7 countries of Central America, and the 13 island countries and 18 territories of the Caribbean.
+Middle America is a subregion in the Northern Hemisphere tropics of the Americas.
+It usually includes Mexico, the seven countries of Central America, and the 13 island countries and 18 territories of the Caribbean.
 Together with Northern America, they form the continent of North America.

-Colombia and Venezuela of South America are sometimes included in this subregion.
-The Caribbean is occasionally excluded from this subregion while Bermuda and The Guianas are infrequently included.
+Colombia and Venezuela of Caribbean South America are sometimes included in this subregion.
+The Caribbean is occasionally excluded from this subregion while The Guianas are infrequently included.

 Geography

 Physiographically, Middle America marks the territorial transition between Northern America and South America, connecting yet separating the two.
 On the west, the Middle American mainland comprises the tapering, isthmian tract of the American landmass between the southern Rocky Mountains in the southern United States and the northern tip of the Andes in Colombia, separating the Pacific Ocean on the west and the Atlantic Ocean (viz. the Gulf of Mexico and Caribbean Sea) on the east, while the Greater and Lesser Antilles form an island arc in the east.
 The region developed subaerially southward from North America as a complex volcanic arc-trench system during the Early Cretaceous period, eventually forming the land bridge during the Pliocene epoch when its southern end (at Panama) collided with South America through tectonic action.